scottbw/analytics-udd/udd/student_id_map.md

 * [IDENTIFIER](#identifier) [1] *
 * [PROVIDED_AT](assessment_instance.md#provided_at) [0..1]

-\** indicates that the property is the primary key for this entity; if not provided by data supplier, will be LRW generated.
+\** indicates that the property is the primary key for this entity; if not provided by data supplier, will be Learning Data Hub generated.
 \* indicates that the property is part of a uniqueness constraint for this entity.

+API endpoint name: **studentidmap**

 ## Description
 The UDD student identifier entity enables efficient processing of IDs in relation to both the UDD structures and xAPI statements.